 Advisor role: launches the withdrawal strategy, prepares for RMDs, and sets survivorship planning.

-Top Retirement Financial Planning Pitfalls in Dayton, OH (and Simple Fixes)
+Common Retirement Financial Planning Mistakes in Dayton, OH (and Fixes)

 - Hoarding cash while inflation erodes purchasing power.
 Fix: hold only the right-sized emergency and near-term buckets.